It’s 2 p.m., your eyelids feel heavy, and your focus is fading. Over 60% of workers experience this infamous energy slump.

 Lemon water – The hydration wake-up

-No caffeine, but vitamin C and an immediate refreshing effect.
+Zero caffeine, vitamin C, and an immediate wake-up effect.

-Best time: first thing in the morning and between caffeinated drinks. -
+Best time: upon waking and between caffeinated drinks. -

-Fermented drink rich in probiotics, for a better functioning gut and brain.
+Fermented drink rich in probiotics, for a healthier gut (and brain).

-Spinach, banana, protein, plant-based milk: a combination of carbs, protein and micronutrients for long-lasting energy.
+Spinach, banana, protein, plant milk: a combo of carbs + protein + micronutrients for long-lasting energy.

 Best time: breakfast or snack. -

-Rich in electrolytes like potassium and magnesium, ideal against mental fatigue.
+Rich in electrolytes, especially potassium and magnesium, helpful against mental fatigue.

 Yerba maté – The South American alternative

-About 85 mg of caffeine + theobromine for energy and a better mood.
+About 85 mg of caffeine + theobromine for energy and mood.

-Plant-based milk, turmeric and ginger to help reduce inflammation and chronic fatigue.
+Plant milk, turmeric, and ginger to reduce inflammation and chronic fatigue.

 Natural nitrates improve blood flow to the brain.